Group completions and the homotopical monadicity theorem: Composite adjunctions and the multiplicative theory

 \subsection{Monad pairs in the categories of operators context}

 We defined categories of operators and their associated monads in \ref{cast2} and \ref{cast4}, working equivariantly as in \cite{MMO}.
 The nonequivariant multiplicative elaboration to pairs of categories of operators and their associated monad pairs is developed in \cite{Rant2}, but the equivariant elaboration is not in the literature.
 We briefly develop it here, largely following the nonequivariant treatment in \cite{Rant2}, especially part of its Section 10.
-That part is essentially in our present composite of adjunctions context, but it was written before the context was understood.
+That part is essentially written in our present composite of adjunctions context, but it was written before the context was understood.
 It appeared there as a component of a more elaborate picture aimed at a machine constructing $E_{\infty}$ ring spectra from bipermutative categories.
-Since we shall treat that differently and equivariantly in \cite{ Mop}, we shall be brief here.
+Since we intend to treat that differently and equivariantly in \cite{ Mop}, we shall be brief here.

 We saw earlier that an operad pair $(\sC,\sJ)$ of $G$-spaces gives rise to a monad pair $(\bC,\bJ)$.
-The pair $(\sC,\sJ)$ also gives rise to a pair of categories of operators over $\sF$ and a $G$-operad pair $(\sC_G,\sJ_G)$ gives rise to a pair of categories of operators over $\sF_G$.
-These pairs of categories of operators give rise to canonical pairs of monads $(\bD,\bK_0)$ and $(\bD_G,{\bK_G}_0)$ as constructed in \autoref{cast4}.
-However, as pointed out nonequivariantly in \cite[p.
+The pair $(\sC,\sJ)$ also gives rise to a pair of categories of operators over $\sF$ and a $G$-operad pair $(\sC_G^{fin},\sJ_G)$ gives rise to a pair of categories of operators over $\sF_G$.
+These pairs of categories of operators give rise to canonical pairs of monads $(\bD,\bK_0)$ and $(\bD_G,{\bK_G}_0)$ as constructed in \autoref{cast4}.\footnote{$\bK$ and $\sK$ in this subsection are general, not referring to Steiner operads.} However, as pointed out nonequivariantly in \cite[p.
 315]{Rant2}, it is not true that these pairs of monads are monad pairs in Beck's sense prescribed in \autoref{Mult1}: $\bK_0$ does not act on $\bD$ and ${\bK_G}_0$ does not act on ${\bD_G}_0$.
 Moreover, as is easily seen from the definitions, again already nonequivariantly, our left adjoint $\bL$ does {\em{not}} restrict to a functor $\bK_0[\PI[\sT]]\rtarr \bJ_0[\sT]$.